 Constance M. Schéré is a PhD student from Brittany (France), studying marine conservation biology.
 Her research focuses on the effectiveness of marine protected areas as a conservation tool.
 Constance has a MSc in Biodiversity, Territory, and Environment (BIOTERRE) from the Sorbonne (Université de Paris 1 : Panthéon-Sorbonne, 2017) and a MSc in Environmental Policy from SciencesPo Paris (2013).
 She completed environmental and research internships at Clean Water Action (2012), Dassault Systèmes (2013-2014), and Harvard University (2014).
 From 2014 to 2015, she was a sustainability specialist for Sodexo, where she worked in partnership with the Gulf of Maine Research Institute (USA) to promote the sustainable harvest of seafood.
 Constance did her PhD internship (2021) with the LPO (French partner of BirdLife International), where she worked on the Sept-Îles marine protected area in northern Brittany.
 Constance is a graduate teaching assistant in the Geography Department at King's College London.
 She previously worked as a GTA at Tufts University (USA) in the School of Engineering.
 She also teaches through the Brilliant Club and Realising Opportunities programmes.
 Constance is an Associate Fellow of the Higher Education Academy (Advance HE).

-Thesis title: 'The role of governance in how effectively marine protected areas in the Irish Sea reach their biological conservation objectives while maintaining sustainable use.'
+Thesis title: The role of ecosystem management in how effectively marine protected areas in the Irish Sea reach their biological conservation objectives while maintaining sustainable use.

 See Constance's research profile